CrazyRedMachine/LUFAHybridFightstick/README.md

-## LUFA Switch/XInput hybrid Fightstick (PC-FX Edition)
+## LUFA Switch/XInput hybrid Fightstick (SNES Edition)

-This code can be used to make a PC-FX Gamepad work on Nintendo Switch and XBox360 (or PC in XInput mode).
+This code can be used to make a SNES Gamepad work on Nintendo Switch and XBox360 (or PC in XInput mode).

 I've put an arduino pro micro directly inside the controller, but you could also go non-destructive and use this code to make an external usb adapter.